Last Updated: April 24, 2026

 The silvertip tetra is a compact, torpedo-shaped fish that earns its name from the brilliant silver-white tips on its fins.
 The body color varies between the sexes and deepens significantly with age and good care.
 Males develop an intense coppery-orange body color that practically glows under aquarium lighting, while females and juveniles tend toward a more translucent lemon-yellow hue.

 The signature silver tips appear on the dorsal, caudal, anal, and pectoral fins.
 The forked caudal fin also features a short black stripe in the middle, creating a nice contrast with those bright tips.
-Males tend to have more vivid and sharply defined silver tips compared to females.
+Males will have more vivid and sharply defined silver tips compared to females.

 Average Size & Lifespan

-Silvertip tetras are small fish, typically reaching 1.2โ1.5 inches (3โ4 cm) in standard length in aquariums, with exceptional specimens reaching up to 2 inches (5 cm).
-Males tend to be slightly slimmer than females, which develop a rounder body shape when mature and well-fed.
+Silvertip tetras are small fish, typically reaching 1.2.
+1.5 inches (3.
+4 cm) in standard length in aquariums, with exceptional specimens reaching up to 2 inches (5 cm).
+Males are slightly slimmer than females, which develop a rounder body shape when mature and well-fed.

 Care Guide